-The GDPR (General Data Protection Regulation) explicitly recommends pseudonymization of personal data as one of several ways to reduce risks from the perspective of the data subject, as a way for data controllers to enhance privacy and, among others, making it easier for controllers to process personal data beyond the original personal data collection purposes or to process personal data for scientific and other purposes (as we’ll see with an example).
+The General Data Protection Regulation (GDPR) explicitly recommends pseudonymization of personal data as one of several ways to reduce risks from the perspective of the data subject, as a way for data controllers to enhance privacy and, among others, making it easier for controllers to process personal data beyond the original personal data collection purposes or to process personal data for scientific and other purposes (as we’ll see with an example).

 Pseudonymization is a technique that is used to reduce the chance that personal data records and identifiers lead to the identification of the natural person (data subject) whom they belong too.
-Identifiers make identification of a data subject possible as explained in our article on data subjects, personal data and identifiers under the GDPR .
+Identifiers make identification of a data subject possible.

 If you replace the most identifying fields in a data record by one or more pseudonyms, which are fictional identifiers (in the form of codes, randomly generated token, data strings that look real but aren’t, values and so on; there are many techniques) you decrease the risk of identification, reduce potential concerns regarding the data processing operation and are that little bit closer to a higher degree of protecting the data subject rights and risks in the broadest possible sense and within the scope of purpose limitation.
 Why?
 Because you only use real data where real data are needed (in practice there are several databases of course and data needs to be classified and analyzed for sensitive data which are not needed).